bn185068/crypto-meetup/README.md

 # NCR Crypto Meetups
 This is a collection of resources, infomation and scheduling for the NCR Crypto meetups!
+These meetups are meant for education, innovation and critical discussion on topics in the blockchain and cryptocurrency space.
+The goal is to gather anyone at NCR interested in blockchain and crypto in one place to create a culture of learning, innovation and critical thinking around the topic.
+We want all who desire knowledge in this realm to participate!
+The ONLY requirement is a desire to learn!

 ### Schedule
 You can view the upcoming schedule [here](./schedule.md).
 If you would like to present a topic or suggest a topic to be covered please add it to the schedule by cloning this repo, adding it to the schedule.md and submit a PR with the linked table filled out!
 Then when it gets merged in it will be considered to be on the calendar.